nordeck/jitsi-keycloak-adapter/docs/tokenauthurl.md

 # tokenAuthUrl

-This is a parameter in `config.js` which allows to redirect the unauthenticated participant to the authentication service.
+This is a parameter in `config.js` which allows Jitsi to redirect the unauthenticated participant to the authentication service.
 The authentication service should redirect the participant back to the meeting with a token.

 The related comments in the current Jitsi release (`2.0.9779`):